IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/area-chart.md

 ## $Platform$ Area Chart with Multiple Series

 Similarly to how you can show multiple [Line Chart](line-chart.md) and [Spline Chart](spline-chart.md), you may also combine multiple Area Charts in the same control.
-This is accomplished by binding multiple data source to `DataSource` property of the `CategoryChart` control.
+This is accomplished by binding multiple data source to `ItemsSource` property of the `CategoryChart` control.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/category-chart-area-chart-multiple-sources"
+           github-src="charts/category-chart/area-chart-multiple-sources"
            alt="$Platform$ Area Chart with Multiple Sources" >
 </code-view>